Antiz96/arch-update/README.md

 ### The systray applet

-To start the systray applet automatically at boot, add the `arch-update --tray` command to your auto-start commands/WM config or start/enable the assoaciated systemd service like so:
+To start the systray applet automatically at boot, add the `arch-update --tray` command to your auto-start commands/WM config or start/enable the associated systemd service like so:

 ```bash
 systemctl --user enable --now arch-update-tray.service`